University of Oxford

 Nicos Zygouras (University of Warwick)

-This two-week postgraduate mathematics summer school is jointly funded by the Clay Mathematics Institute and the Heilbronn Institute for Mathematical Research, with support from the Mathematical Institute, University of Oxford.
+This postgraduate mathematics summer school is jointly funded by the Clay Mathematics Institute and the Heilbronn Institute for Mathematical Research, with support from the Mathematical Institute, University of Oxford.

 With questions regarding the scientific program, please contact Ivan Corwin or Alexei Borodin.
 With all other questions, please contact email@example.com.